appy1608/ECIR2023_Complaint-Detection/README.md

 # ECIR2023_Multimodal Complaint-Detection

-Knowing What and How: A Multi-modal Framework for Complaint Detection
+Knowing What and How: A Multi-modal Aspect-Based Framework for Complaint Detection

-This repository contains the dataset and code for our ECIR 2023 paper: Knowing What and How: A Multi-modal Framework for Complaint Detection
+This repository contains the dataset and code for our work "Knowing What and How: A Multi-modal Aspect-Based Framework for Complaint Detection", accepted in ECIR 2023.

 **CESAMARD Dataset**